leanprover/fp-lean/functional-programming-lean/src/type-classes/polymorphism.md

 This recursive search process means that type classes offer significantly more power than plain overloaded functions.
 A library of polymorphic instances is a set of building blocks to construct code that the compiler will assemble on its own, given nothing but the desired type.
-Polymorphic functions that take instance arguments are latent requests to the type class mechanism to assemble helper functions behind the scenes, and these latent requests can be invoked by users with only a function call.
+Polymorphic functions that take instance arguments are latent requests to the type class mechanism to assemble helper functions behind the scenes.

-## Superclasses
+The API's clients are freed from the burden of plumbing together all of the necessary building blocks by hand.